jindian/linux_note/GRUB2/diskboot_img.md

 In my environment, it boot from hard disk, disk boot image introduced only in this chapter.
 A variety of bootstrap images for starting GRUB in various ways, reference [GRUB image files](https://www.gnu.org/software/grub/manual/html_node/Images.html#Images) for other boot images.

+The source code of disk book image is `grub-core/boot/i386/pc/diskboot.S`

 # _Disk boot image and its memory map_

 Disk boot image is the first sector of grub core image when boot from a hard disk.
 It's use to read rest of grub core image into memory and starts the kernel, size of disk boot image is 512 bytes.